ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-us.md

 ### Step 1: Activate and manage a vRack

 Using the vRack itself is free of charge and it can be delivered within a few minutes.
-However, it requires the creation and validation of an order form.
+However, it requires the creation and validation of an order form first.

 Once the vRack is activated, you will find this service under the name "pn-xxxxxx".

 #### From the OVHcloud Control Panel

-Log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we){.external}, go to the `Public Cloud` section{.action} and then select the Public Cloud project of your choice at the top left.
+Log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we){.external}, go to the `Public Cloud` section{.action} and select the Public Cloud project of your choice at the top left.

 ![project selection](images/vrack1.png){.thumbnail}

-Then click `Private network`{.action} in the left side menu.
+Click on `Private network`{.action} in the left side menu.

 ![Private Network](images/vrack2.png){.thumbnail}